drStacky/rad_ml/README.md

 MVP of training workflow to be deployed in AWS Batch.

 1. Build the docker container using `Dockerfile`.
 Store in ECR.

 1. Setup `Job Definition`, `Job Queue`, and `Compute Environment` in AWS Batch to accept jobs.

-   (This is where I need the most help)

 1. Put the file in `experiment` into S3.